waynesohot/testdocs/docs/tutorial/Pong2D/paddleMovement.md

 Next, you will implement the paddle movement logic.

-Add a new script called `PaddleMovement` to the Paddle GameObject.
+- Add a new script called `PaddleMovement` to the Paddle GameObject.

-Replace the content of the script with the following.
+- Replace the content of the script with the following.
 Note that the PaddleMovement implements the IFrameSyncPlayerUpdate interface.

+- Drag the FTransform component of the Paddle GameObject to the PaddleMovement component.

 === "C#"
     ``` c#